ramonszo/ggreader.crx/README.md

 GGReader
 ========

-A user script which turn Feedly into a Google Reader clone.
+A user script that turns Feedly into a Google Reader clone.

 _This repository version is ad-free._